AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 the structure layout at the type level through representation clauses, and then accessing this structure as any other.

-Consider the case of using a C primitive type's bits to represent various flags.
+Consider the case of using a C primitive type as a container for single bit boolean flags.
 In C, this would be done through masks, e.g.:

 [C]